 Students are advised to use TURNITIN for the written report to check for inadvertent plagiarism before submitting the final assessment electronically.
-Please note it cantake up to 24 hours to receive feedback from Turnitin.
-Students should keep an
+Please note it can take up to 24 hours to receive feedback from Turnitin.
+Students should keep an electronic backup copy of their submitted papers.

-Assessment Criteria

-The assessment question and a marking rubric will be provided on CANVAS.
+Assessment Criteria The assessment question and a marking rubric will be provided on CANVAS.
 This will examine: Accuracy, Ability to conduct independent work, Information use, Technology use, Ability to reflect on and learn from experiences.
 Ability to communicate with management in writing.